hugoperez3i/RemoteControlHumanoidRobot/docs/demos/UE5 Module Showcase.md

 ## Function Suite

-The RCS module abstracts the platform communication protocols into a set of Blueprint-friendly functions that make possible integration of the platform robot interface into Unreal's scripting system.
+The RCS module abstracts away the platform communication protocols into a set of Blueprint-friendly functions that make possible integration of the robotic platform interface into Unreal's scripting system.

 ![UE5 Blueprint with RCS functions](../assets/RCS%20Functions.png)